All the best experiences

 Why is Patapat Viaduct a popular tourist site?

 Patapat Viaduct is one of the most scenic and photographed destinations in Ilocos Norte.
 The fascinating view is what makes this bridge a tourist attraction in the north.
 Because the bridge crosses Pasaleng Bay, motorists can enjoy a beautiful view of the bay and the scenic mountain view on the other side.
+Since the bridge snakes around the coast at the foot of the North Cordillera Mountain Range, it gives a breathtaking experience with nature.

 Are there nearby attractions in Patapat Viaduct?